I have issues with lying.

 Because God is truth, lying cannot be more antithetical to His nature.
 Deception, therefore, is the chief weapon of Satan, the enemy of God and humanity.
 To lie is to imitate the devil!

-I was already ruminating about my issues with lying when I read Chuck’s concise address on the subject, so I was delighted that he was able to put it in words for me.
-Proverbs tackles the subject of lying in additional verses.
+I was already ruminating about my issues with lying when I read Chuck’s concise address on the subject, so I was delighted that he could put it in words for me.
+Proverbs tackles the issue of lying in additional verses.

-Lying lips are an abomination to the Lord,Prov.
-12:12 NASB
+Lying lips are an abomination to the Lord,Proverbs 12:12 NASB

 But those who deal faithfully are His delight.

-Excellent speech is not fitting for a fool,Prov.
-17:7 NASB
+Excellent speech is not fitting for a fool,Proverbs 17:7 NASB

 Much less are lying lips to a prince.